DioKiriie/LinMan/readme.txt

-LinMan is a Linux Mod Managers Installer.
+LinMan is a Linux Game and Modding Manager.

+Current state:
+Active development of UX/UI.

-It is developed in Godot 4.3-stable.
+LinMan is made in Godot 4.3-stable.
-It offers easy install process for various Mod Managers.
+It offers various install and managment solutions for Games and Mod Managers.
-Also comes with additional features to complement some Mod Managers or Games.